Jackson Hole Aerial Tram: History

+Original tram

 The original tram took a total of 26 months to build, from May 1964-July 1966.
 Its maiden voyage was on July 31, 1966.
 Just like the current tram, it has 5 Cable towers with tower 1 being the tallest at 65 Meters or 196 ft.
-It carried 62 skiers and 1 conductor in winter and 45 passengers and 1 conductor in summer to the top in 12 minutes minutes. still to this day, the trams slows down in the summer for sight seeing.
+It carried 62 skiers and 1 conductor in winter and 45 passengers and 1 conductor in summer to the top in 12 minutes.
+Still to this day, the trams slows down in the summer for sight seeing.
 Two thirds of the money for construction in the 1960s came from the federal government. $1 million of a $1.6 million grant came from a government program called Area Redevelopment Administration which proposed to loan funds to seasonally depressed communities.

-Retirement
+Replacement

 After 40 years of service, the Kemmerer family (the owners of the resort) decided to retire the tram in September 2005.
 An inspection revealed that the tram would last for a couple more years, but the family thought it best to decommission it before any safety hazards raised.
 One of the many problems was that the almost 41 year old cables were starting to unwind and unravel.
 Designs for the new tram were released and approved in early 2007 with demolition and construction beginning in April of that year, the day after the resort closed for the 2006-2007 ski season.
 The Austrian company Doppelmayr Garaventa created the five steel towers, terminals and mechanics.
-In March 2008 the company shipped everything to Houston, Texas in 50 sea containers.
+In March 2008 the company shipped everything to Houston, Texas, in 50 sea containers.
 From there, all the components traveled on train or road to Jackson Hole, Wy.
 Construction was completed on time in December 2008.
 The original $20 million they thought it was going to take to make the new tram later became $31 million which was completely funded by the resort.

-Launch of the New Tram

 The launch of the new tram happened on December 19, 2008.
 20,000 people came to show their support that night.
-The tram slowly made its way down the cables towards the new lower terminal when it stopped over the crowd.
-The crowd cheered as the wrap covering it dropped.
-There were fireworks and music as someone dressed as Santa zipped down from the car.